 I had sent an email to Volvo Sweden to check if they had more info about my car, and today I got a reaction:

-First removed the windscreens and then the ceiling.
-The ceiling I removed with the help of my brother, this was quite the painstaking job, as the ceiling will damage very easy.
+First removed the windscreens and then the headliner.
+The liner I removed with the help of my brother, this was quite the painstaking job, as the ceiling will damage very easy.
 The wood all around is 47 years old and consists of 2 layers of glued together fine wood, this because it has to be flexible to fit in the curves of the roof.
-This glue has been deteriorated after 47 years of service and can easily let go when the frame is forced into too sharp bends.
+This glue has deteriorated after 47 years of service and can easily let go when the frame is forced into too sharp bends.

 The windscreens where also an easy job.
 We found some more small rusty spots hiding behind the windscreen rubbers.
 Again a good indication that this is the right time to take on this job.
-Next time I will make a summary of the rusty spots wich are now visible.
+Next time I will make a summary of the visible rusty spots.

 The sunshades are also worn.
 I read some articles about how to restore them.
 Apparently you can cut them open and fill them with some sort of foam wich will harden up.
 This way you can give the sunshades their original form back again.
 Also see: http://volvo1800s.up2dateprojecten.nl/restauratie/zonnekleppen-ontroesten/